 All information these cookies, web beacons etc collect is aggregated and used on a depersonalised basis, unless you have signed up to marketing communications or RTÉ Sign In.

 Some examples of services that use these type of cookies include Urchin, Comscore, and Bluemetrix.

-These cookies allow the website to remember choices you make and provide enhanced and more personal features.
+These cookies, web beacons etc allow the website or app to remember choices you make and provide enhanced and more personal features.